emon-webdev/Docs-for-Full-Stack-Web-Development-/NodeJs/README.md

 This is just an example of how web server and web client work.

 // MOdule 64
+//64-5 What is Database, DBMS, MongoDB, NoSQL vs SQL
 2. When to use Node Js?
 Ans: Api Application - A great choice for constructiong an API application with both relational and non relational database. this make Node.js good to handle the requsts, make database operations, and expose JSON objects for clients.